InstrumentBox/Network/Sources/Web/Web.docc/GettingStarted/MacrosRequestDeclaration.md

 ## Send Request with Body

 Body of request may be passed using `@Body` macro.
-Each request must contain the only body parameter.
+Each request must contain at most one body parameter.

 ```swift